Take Action During Open Enrollment

 What Is Open Enrollment?

-Open Enrollment is the annual period when the University announces benefit plan changes and biweekly contribution rates for the next calendar year.
+Open Enrollment is the annual period when employees have the opportunity to make changes to their benefits for the next calendar year.
+It is also when the University announces benefit plan changes and biweekly contribution rates for the next calendar year.
 The choices you make during Open Enrollment take effect on January 1.
 Open Enrollment is generally the only time of year that you can change your benefits options, unless you have a qualifying life event like marriage, childbirth, or divorce.

 What Do I Have to Do for Open Enrollment?